 Several costumes took part and each had a personal exciting experience.
 This was a pop- up store concept with a new twist.

-Customers love to be actively involved.
-They also love being out there creating memories.
-Helping your clients build unforgettable experiences is one way to connect with them emotionally.
-Add some flavor to your experiential marketing campaigns and increase your brand awareness significantly.
+Customers love to be and should be actively involved.
+In conclusion, they also love being out there creating memories, helping your clients build unforgettable experiences is one way to connect with them emotionally.
+Moreover, adding in some flavor to your experiential marketing campaigns and increase your brand awareness significantly.